Comment on page

 Along with assigning the CSM/AE on your team responsible for an account, you can also assign a user at the account that 'owns' the account - i.e. the user that basically pays the bill for your service.
 Let's go over how this works and why you'll want to do this!

-By default, we'll auto-assign the first user at the customer to be the Account Owner.
-In many cases, that's accurate since the first user is likely to be the one to input the credit card that pays for your service.
-However, if you'd like to change this, simply do so by clicking on the owner on the customer's dashboard.
+By default, the first user associated to the Account will be the Owner.
+In order to assign an Account Owner, you'll need to map this field.
+Additionally if you'd like to manually change this, simply do so by clicking on the owner on the customer's profile.

 If you need more control over who is labeled as an account's owner, you can send Vitally an account trait that contains the external ID for the user that owns the account (e.g. send us an account trait like